codeborne/klite/server/README.md

 ## Converter

-[Converter](../core/src/Converter.kt) is used everywhere to convert incoming strings the respective (value) types, e.g. request parameters, json fields, database values, etc.
+[Converter](../core/src/Converter.kt) is used everywhere to convert incoming strings to the respective (value) types, e.g. request parameters, json fields, database values, etc.

 This allows you to bind types like `LocalDate` or `UUID` directly in your routes, as well as `Converter.use` any custom types very easily, like `Email`, `PhoneNumber`, etc.